-To the armature photographer, a tripod is a tripod.
-To the professional, it’s one of the most important tools and there’s a massive difference between quality and inferiority.
+To the amateur photographer, a tripod is a tripod.
+To the professional, it’s one of the most important tools and not all tripods are made equal.
 No matter what level of photographer you are, a few key differences will set your travel tripod apart from the pack.

 You want something light yet durable.
 That’s probably the most important element in searching for any travel tripod.
 It can’t weigh you down.

 If you look out your hotel window and see something amazing going on, you can risk missing the moment because you need to drag the 80-pound tripod out from the bedroom.

 With that said, you also need something durable.
 Oftentimes light also means cheap.
 It won’t do you much good if the tripod is made from plastic and snaps halfway through the trip.

 If you’re riding a bike and it falls from your backpack, will it survive?
 If the answer is no, it’s probably not a good travel tripod.

 Some of the durability factors will depend on what you’re going to do.
 The ruggedness level will change depending on if you’re entering a church in Paris or hiking through a national park in Australia.
 So keep all of that in mind.

 What kind of camera are you using and, probably more importantly, what kind of lenses are you taking?
 If you’re using your digital SLR with the lens that came with it, most travel tripods will work.